sparkrones/climate_coral/README.md

-# Coral Cover Transition: Great Barrier Reef (1980–2070)
+# Coral Cover Transition under Climate Change: Great Barrier Reef (1980–2070)

 A creative data visualization built with p5.js that simulates the transition of coral cover in the Great Barrier Reef across three different emission scenarios (**RCP2.6**, **RCP4.5**, and **RCP8.5**).